deVictorS/arduino/README.md

 <div align="center">

-# Projetos com Arduino Uno e Eletrônica
+# Projects with Arduino Uno and Electronics

-**Período**: 2021 – 2023
+**Period**: 2021 – 2023
-**Curso Técnico em Eletrônica**
+**Technical Course in Electronics**

-Este repositório reúne **exercícios práticos e projetos com Arduino Uno**, desenvolvidos ao longo do meu curso técnico em eletrônica.
-O objetivo foi aplicar conceitos de **eletrônica analógica, digital e microcontroladores**, criando soluções simples, funcionais e didáticas.
+This repository gathers **practical exercises and projects with Arduino Uno**, developed during my technical course in electronics.
+The goal was to apply concepts of **analog and digital electronics, as well as microcontrollers**, creating simple, functional, and educational solutions.

 </div>

 ---

-## Aprendizados
+## Key Learnings

-Durante esses projetos, desenvolvi habilidades em:
+Throughout these projects, I developed skills in:
-- Montagem e interpretação de circuitos eletrônicos
+- Assembling and interpreting electronic circuits
-- Lógica de programação em Arduino (C/C++)
+- Programming logic with Arduino (C/C++)
-- Leitura de sensores e atuação com sinais digitais/analógicos
+- Reading sensors and working with digital/analog signals
-- Organização e documentação de projetos
+- Organizing and documenting technical projects

 ---